swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 		- we did a MRL paper club with the authors this month in the LS discord! see discord for links
 	- [MobileLLM: Optimizing Sub-billion Parameter Language Models for On-Device Use Cases](https://huggingface.co/papers/2402.14905)
 		- The craziest takeaway IMO, is that they reused layers back to back, and it worked ???
 Maybe 3 layer x 100 times is all you need - @picocreator on latent space discord
+	- [How to Generate and Use Synthetic Data for Finetuning](https://eugeneyan.com/writing/synthetic/) - covered in LS paper club !
+	- Introducing **Long Context Data Engineering**, a data driven method achieving the first 128k context open source model matching GPT4-level Needle in a Haystack ([Paper](https://arxiv.org/abs/2402.10171), [GitHub](https://github.com/FranxYao/Long-Context-Data-Engineering), [tweet](https://twitter.com/francis_yao_/status/1759986097365627054?s=12&t=90xQ8sGy63D2OtiaoGJuww))
+		- **Our key hypothesis is that the capability of utilizing information anywhere within the 128k context is already in the base model, and can be readily “unlocked” by light weight continue pretraining.
+In our case we only use 5b tokens, which requires 5days training on 8xA100**
+		- Our recipe is to construct the per-source length upsampled data from existing pretraining datasets.
+Specifically we keep the domain mixture the same as the pretraining mixture to maintain capability balance, and within each domain, upsample long data to improve long context.
 - discussions
 	- [Fuck you, show me the prompt](https://hamel.dev/blog/posts/prompt/)
 		- [follow up from Jason Liu](https://jxnl.github.io/blog/writing/2024/02/20/formatting-strings/): "I think too many llm libraries are trying to format your strings in weird ways that don't make sense."